2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/edit.toolbar.md

 The actions can be a combination of known button-names.
 Here's the current [JavaScript catalog of commands](xref:Specs.Js.Commands):

-The following commands all require `target` to be set, or they only make sense in a List-setup - see also [content and not as data](xref:Blog.DataVsContent)[template-content-data].
+The following commands all require `target` to be set, or they only make sense in a List-setup - see also [content and not as data](xref:Blog.DataVsContent).

 1. `new` open a dialog to create a new item, requires a `target` _or_ a `contentType` parameter
 2. `edit` to edit the current item